pureprofile/android-sdk-pureprofile/README.md

 ```
 Also you'll need to add YouTube library to your ``libs`` folder of your current project.
 1. Download YouTube library from [Google](https://developers.google.com/youtube/android/player/downloads/)
-2. Paste it in libs folder inside app folder of project
+2. Paste it in libs folder inside app folder of your project

 #### 4. Import Pureprofile SDK classes
 Import Pureprofile classes with the following lines at the top of your Activity’s class file: